Macías (troubadour): Poetry

 Five poems (or cantigas) in the 1445 Cancionero de Baena are attributed to Macías, and he is the reputed author of sixteen others.
 Although all of Macías’s known poetry is amatory, the full extent his poetic production is unknown and may have included poems of other types, possibly in Castilian in addition to his native Galician.

 Legend

 It is not clear that if by the mid-15th century the poet’s name was already synonymous with love.
-For example, the Íñigo López de Mendoza, 1st Marquess of Santillana letter to Dom Pedro describes Macías as “aquel grand enamorado” (that great lover), and Juan de Mena refers to him in the Laberinto de fortuna (1444).
+For example, the letter of Íñigo López de Mendoza, 1st Marquess of Santillana to Dom Pedro describes Macías as “aquel grand enamorado” (that great lover), and Juan de Mena refers to him in the Laberinto de fortuna (1444).
 Another allusion to Macías occurs at about the same time in La Celestina where Sempronio says: “aquel Macías, ydolo de los amantes” (that Macías, idol of lovers).
 These references reflect a legend that had developed around Macías after his death and may, to a greater or lesser extent, have some relation to real events in his life.